 Created and proclaimed Cardinal by St. John Paul II in the Consistory of 21 October 2003, of the Title of S. Liborio (St. Liborius).

-- Congregation: for the Doctrine of the Faith; for Divine Worship and the Discipline of the Sacraments; for the Evangelization of Peoples; for Catholic Education;
+- Dicasteries: for the Doctrine of the Faith; for Divine Worship and the Discipline of the Sacraments; for the Evangelization; for Culture and Education; for Promoting Christian Unity;